Brewery Wastewater Management

 Anaerobic Wastewater Treatment

 Anaerobic wastewater treatment is the biological treatment of wastewater without the use of air or elemental oxygen.
-Anaerobic treatment is characterized by biological conversion of organic compounds by anaerobic microorganisms into biogas which can be used as a fuel-mainly methane 55-75 vol% and carbon dioxide 25-40 vol% with traces of hydrogen sulfide (3).
+Anaerobic treatment is characterized by biological conversion of organic compounds by anaerobic microorganisms into biogas which can be used as a fuel—mainly methane 55 to 75 vol percent and carbon dioxide 25 to 40 vol percent with traces of hydrogen sulfide (Briggs et al., 2004).

-In a Fludized Bed Reactor (FBR), wastewater flows in through the bottom of the reactor, and up through a media (usually sand or activated carbon) that is colonized by active bacterial biomass.
+In an anaerobic fluidized bed reactor (AFBR), wastewater flows in through the bottom of the reactor, and up through a media (usually sand or activated carbon) that is colonized by active bacterial biomass.
 The media provides a growth area for the biofilm.
-This media is "fluidized" by the upward flow of wastewater into the vessel, with the lowest density particles (those with highest biomass) moving to the top.
+This media is “fluidized” by the upward flow of wastewater into the vessel, with the lowest density particles (those with highest biomass) moving to the top.